About content caching on Mac

 Can I have more than one content cache?

 When your network has more than one content cache, they automatically become peers and can consult and share cached software.
 When a requested item isn’t available on a content cache, its peers are checked and, if the item is available, it’s downloaded.
 If it’s not available from a peer, the item is downloaded from a parent, if configured, or from Apple over the Internet.
 The right content cache is automatically selected by the client when more than one is available.
-See Set up content cache clients, peers, or parents on Mac.
+See Set up content cache clients, peers or parents on Mac.

 Where are the cached files stored?

 The default location for cached content is the boot volume.
-You can choose an alternate location and specify how much of the volume is used by content caching.
+You can choose an alternative location and specify how much of the volume is used by content caching.
 When the disk space for the cached content reaches the maximum you specified, or when the available space on the volume runs low, the content cache deletes content that hasn’t been used recently to make space for the next request.

 How can I evaluate the performance of a content cache?